-You will be given opportunities to develop your skills and independence and achieve personal outcomes to enable you to be as independent, resilient and as well as possible.
-We will support you to access community resources as well as your support networks.
+Within the Supported Living service, you will be given opportunities to develop your skills and independence and achieve personal outcomes to enable you to be as independent, resilient and as well as possible.
+Our Supported Living services are all based in places that make it easy to access community resources as well as your support networks.

-In our Supported Living and Floating Support services, we will:
+In our Supported Living services, we will: